Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 \subsubsection{K-mers}

 The bag-of-words model is ubiquitous in natural language processing~\citep{bagofwords}.
 In this model a text document is converted into a vector where each component represents a word.
 This conversion results in the loss of grammar and word order information.
-Despite this loss of information, it is effective.

-Within bioinformatics, the bag-of-words model has been adapted to work on genomes instead of text documents.
+Within bioinformatics, the bag-of-words model has been adapted to work on genomes.
 The `words' in this case are sub-strings of nucleotides in the genome.
 Sub-strings of length $k$, known as {\it k-mers}, can be of length 1 to $n$ for a given sequence of length $n$.
 These k-mers are extracted from the sequence by sliding a window of length $k$ over the genome from the $1^{st}$ position to the $(n-k+1)^{st}$ position.
-For example, in the string $S$=GATTACA there are 6 non-zero k-mers ($k=2$):
+For example, in the string $S$=GATTACA there are 6 non-zero 2-mers:

 $n_{AC}=1, n_{AT}=1, n_{CA}=1, n_{GA}=1, n_{TA}=1, n_{TT}=1$

 This results in a vector of counts:

 Typically, by dividing by $l-k+1$ these k-mer counts are converted to frequency vectors, $f_k$.
 Due to the 4 letter nucleotide alphabet, for a given $k$, there are $4^k$ components in the k-mer frequency vector.
 For example: